 - Risk for measles, mumps, and rubella is high for unvaccinated or inadequately vaccinated travelers, especially in countries with low vaccination rates.

-- Symptoms for measles include cough, eye irritation, runny nose, spreading red rash, and white lesions in the mouth.
-Mumps presents with swelling of salivary glands on both sides of the face, and nonspecific symptoms.
-Rubella presents with a rash, generalized swollen glands, eye irritation, joint pain, and fever.
+- Symptoms of measles include cough, eye irritation, runny nose, spreading red rash, and white lesions in the mouth.
+Symptoms of mumps include swelling of salivary glands on both sides of the face, fever, headache, weakness and fatigue, muscle aches, and loss of appetite.
+Symptoms of rubella include rash, generalized swollen glands, eye irritation, joint pain, and fever.

-Rubella usually manifests as rash, generalized swollen glands, eye irritation, joint pain, and slight fever.
+Symptoms of rubella most commonly appear 12 to 23 days following exposure and include a rash, generalized swollen glands, eye irritation, joint pain, and slight fever.

 Consequences of Infection

 Measles can result in severe pneumonia, diarrhea, and brain inflammation, leading to death.
 Mumps can result in inflammation of the pancreas, brain, and spinal cord; male infertility; and transient or permanent hearing loss.
 Rubella acquired during pregnancy and transmitted to the developing fetus (congenital rubella syndrome) is associated with severe complications involving the eyes, heart, ears, nervous system, and blood, as well as growth disturbances.

 Persons who have been exposed to or develop symptoms of measles, mumps, or rubella should seek medical attention for evaluation of the need for postexposure prevention or treatment.
 MMR vaccine or immune globulin given for measles postexposure prevention (depending on the person's age and the time since exposure) may reduce the duration and severity of illness.

 Observe good respiratory hygiene (cough and sneeze etiquette) and hand hygiene (frequent, thorough handwashing).